qleet/user-docs/docs/getting-started.md

 tptctl create workload --config wordpress-workload.yaml
 ```

-This command calls the the Threeport API to create those two Workload objects.
+This command calls the the Threeport API to create the Workload objects.
 The API notifies the workload controller via the message broker.
 The workload
-controller processes the workload definition and creates the workload by calling
+controller processes the workload definition and creates the workload instance
-the Kubernetes API.
+by calling the Kubernetes API.

 We can use `tptctl` to view deployed workloads: